-If you come across someone who is not breathing or breathing erratically, the most important thing is to dial 999 (112 from a mobile) and start CPR to keep the blood flowing around the body.
-The club owns its own Automated External Defibrillator (AED) but don't interrupt CPR to go and get a defibrillator.
+If you come across someone who is not breathing or breathing erratically, the most important thing is to dial 999 (or 112 from a mobile) and start CPR to keep the blood flowing around the body.
+The club owns its own Automated External Defibrillator (AED) but do not interrupt CPR to go and get a defibrillator.
 If it's possible, send someone else to fetch it.

-The AED is situated in the main clubhouse, just outside the gents changing rooms.
+The AED is situated in the main clubhouse.

-19.2 Capsize
+21.2 Capsize